 And let’s talk about the beach.
 All beaches in Thailand are public and so Racha Yai’s beach is too.
 As the one in front of the resort is particularly fluffy and large it is a favourite for day trippers from Phuket and so it does get crowded between 11am and 4pm.
 The hotel has a line of loungers on the sand and some by the lawn right above so you can enjoy a bit more peace than on the lines of colourful umbrellas that make the Andaman Sea’s tiny islets so recognisable.
 Don’t let the crowds discourage you and grab a pair of goggles and a snorkel to explore the clear waters in the bay, it truly is beautiful.
 Good news is, by 4pm, most of the day trippers are gone and the beach becomes quiet and empty as the sun goes down.

 In a remote place like this, one of the most beautiful things to do is to simply look up and enjoy the stars.
-Aside from the beach, the resort has a star deck where they can also organise a private romantic dinner.
+Aside from the beach, one of the best beaches in Thailand, the resort has a star deck where they can also organise a private romantic dinner.

 Activities at The Racha Phuket